JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 happens when $f(x)=0$ and is a rootfinding problem.
 But this view is insightful: a DEQ is a neural ODE where time goes to infinity.

-## Let us implement a simple DEQ Model
+## Let us implement a simple DEQ Model via ODE Solvers
 There are many ways that one can solve a rootfinding problem with different characteristics.
 One can directly use Newton's method, but this can require a good guess and may not distinguish between stable and unstable equilibrium.
 Bifurcation tools like [BifurcationKit.jl](https://rveltz.github.io/BifurcationKit.jl/dev/) give a whole host of other methods.
 But for our demonstration,